Deterministic generation of single B centers in hBN by one-to-one conversion from UV centers

 \section{Discussion about the conversion mechanism}

 The ability to simultaneously resolve UV and B centers at the individual level has allowed us to observe electron-beam induced direct interconversion between these two species.
 Such events can shed additional light on the microscopic structure of both defects.
-Recent experimental studies identify the UV defect as a horizontal carbon dimer (C$_\mathrm{B}$C$_\mathrm{N}$)~\cite{Plo25} (Fig.~\ref{Atomic structures}a) and the B center as a vertical carbon dimer in a split interstitial configuration (Fig.~\ref{Atomic structures}b), either at a boron site $\mathrm{(2C_i)}_\mathrm{B}$ or at a nitrogen site $\mathrm{(2 C_i)}_\mathrm{N}$~\cite{Hou25}.
+Recent experimental studies identify the UV defect as a horizontal carbon dimer (C$_\mathrm{B}$C$_\mathrm{N}$)\cite{Plo25} (Fig.~\ref{Atomic structures}a) and the B center as a vertical carbon dimer in a split interstitial configuration (Fig.~\ref{Atomic structures}b), either at a boron site $\mathrm{(2C_i)}_\mathrm{B}$ or at a nitrogen site $\mathrm{(2 C_i)}_\mathrm{N}$.\cite{Hou25} These proposed atomic structures for both species have also been investigated using density functional theory (DFT) calculations,\cite{Mackoit19, Li22, Hou25} giving additional credit to these structural models.
 In the light of these conclusions, our results can be interpreted as the observation of electron-beam induced modification of a carbon complex, and provides additional credit to both identifications.
-Indeed, no other pair of candidates for either UV or B centers can be easily linked together among the plausible candidates proposed in the literature~\cite{Mackoit19, Hamdi20, Li22, Ganyecz24, Maciaszek24, Plo25, Hou25}.
-However, a subtlety stands in the fact that the vertical dimer structure replaces only one atom of the hBN lattice, while the horizontal dimer occupies two atomic sites (Fig.~\ref{Atomic structures}).
+Indeed, no other pair of candidates for either UV or B centers can be easily linked together among the plausible candidates proposed in the literature.\cite{Mackoit19, Hamdi20, Li22, Ganyecz24, Maciaszek24, Plo25, Hou25} However, a subtlety stands in the fact that the vertical dimer structure replaces only one atom of the hBN lattice, while the horizontal dimer occupies two atomic sites (Fig.~\ref{Atomic structures}).
 Therefore, the electron-beam activation process of the B center is not a simple 90$^\circ$ rotation of the in-plane carbon dimer, and necessarily involves an additional species.

-To account for the additional atom in the B center structure as compared with the UV center, we propose the following scenario, where a vacancy is created when switching from the horizontal to the vertical configuration of the carbon doublet.
+To account for the additional atom in the B center structure as compared with the UV center, we tentatively propose the following scenario, where a vacancy is created when switching from the horizontal to the vertical configuration of the carbon doublet.